dandavison/notes/pages/calculus/sequences-and-series.md

 ## Comparison tests

 ### Comparison to known-convergent series
 Consider a series for which all terms are *positive*.
 If we can show that the terms of our series are always less than the corresponding terms of a known-convergent series, then our series is convergent.
-SImilarly if our terms are larger than those of a known-convergent series, then our series is divergent.
+SImilarly if our terms are larger than those of a known-di>vergent series, then our series is divergent.

 For example, we know that $\sumn\frac{1}{2^n}$ converges to zero (p-series with $p > 1$) but what about $\sumn\frac{1}{2^n + 1}$?
 It seems obvious that it converges to zero, but how do you prove it?
 The answer is that its terms are always smaller than the terms of $\sumn\frac{1}{2^n}$, therefore it also converges to zero.